ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- qplib_file_len

-		- is a scalar variable of type Int32 that gives the number of characters in the name encoded in qplib_file.
+		- is a scalar variable of type INT that gives the number of characters in the name encoded in qplib_file.

 	*
 		- control